 How Do You Know If You Have Gut Dysbiosis?
 Signs And Symptoms

-The signs and symptoms of dysbiosis vary widely depending on the microbial communities involved and the severity of the imbalance and may include:
+The signs and symptoms of dysbiosis vary widely depending upon the microbial communities involved along with the severity of the imbalance and may include:

 Though it might seem strange that gut bacteria can affect organs outside of the gastrointestinal tract, this is exactly what happens.